AlexanderRoller/BurryDeez/README.md

 # OCC Contract Adjustment Alert Bot

 This Discord bot provides a suite of financial utilities designed to monitor corporate actions like reverse stock splits and help users stay informed about the stock market.
 It offers live stock price fetching, options intrinsic value calculation, and both **OCC** and **SEC** monitoring for reverse stock split memos.
-Additionally, the bot can track the server's health to ensure smooth operation.
+Additionally, the bot can track the server's health and provide insights on server membership.

 ## Features